-I am available to do in-district workshops on a range of topics, as well as consultations with district leaders on strategic planning, curriculum design, and instructional coaching.
+I regularly present at world language conferences and do in-district workshops on a range of topics, as well as consultations with district leaders on strategic planning, curriculum design, and instructional coaching.

 If you’re interested in working with me, please email me the following: